 The Vintage Film Festival - Cobourg & Port Hope

 The weekend is best enjoyed as an event and not just a collection of great movies.
-We start with a reception in Historic Victoria Hall in Cobourg followed by two films including a silent accompanied by a live piano.
+We start with a Gala reception in Historic Victoria Hall in Cobourg followed by two films.
 Then on Saturday we move to the restored atmospheric Capitol Theatre in Port Hope to show a collection of six movies that range from very old, silent films starring Mary Pickford, Erich von Stroheim or Douglas Fairbanks, to talkies and musicals.
+On Sunday we show four classics with a theme.
+For example, in 2015 they will be movies directed by John Ford.
+Over the weekend, we show 2 silent movies accompanied by a live piano.
 We often include a film starring Marie Dressler.
-On Sunday we show four more classics.

 - Category: News